4 Local Listings Your Tour Business Should ClaimOctober 23, 2018, Kyla Steeves

 Why?
 Because if a traveler is just around the corner, then their search is tied to their geographical location.
 In other words, a local listing site will give them the best tours and activities nearby.
 When you have a listing, your tour business will show up in the search results, and the traveler will get a bite-size of information that might entice them to learn more or make a booking.

 On top of that, a local listing can also increase your visibility outside of the directory.
-For instance, every listing you create helps with local SEO (search engine optimization) in two significant ways:
+Every listing helps with local SEO for tourism companies in two significant ways:

 - Citation building: by inputting your tour company’s Name, Address, and Phone number (NAP) on multiple business listings, you tell search engines where you’re legitimately located.

 - Increasing backlinks: most business listings allow you to add your website URL — which creates a backlink.
 The bigger your backlink network, the better you’ll rank on search engines.

 To reach more travelers and optimize your online presence, you can sign up for plenty of online business directories.
 But we suggest starting with the prominent platforms first.
 In this article, we’ll let you know what these are today, and outline why you should create a listing for each:

 Google is a dominant player amongst search engines — Google it has even become a generic descriptor for online searching.
 That’s because Google aims to provide the best user experience by presenting the most relevant information as fast as possible.